kyma-project/kyma/components/function-controller/README.md

 ## Overview

 The Knative Function controller is a Kubernetes controller that enables Kyma to manage Function resources.

-This Knative-based serverless implementation defines and handles the Function Custom Resource Definition with the help of Knative Build and Knative Serving.
+It uses Knative Build and Knative Serving under the hood.

 ## Prerequisites